 Alan Flanigan, MD, MA

 Dr. Flanigan earned his medical degree in May 2002 from the Medical College of Virginia Richmond, VA.
-He completed an internship at the Naval Medical Center in Portsmouth, VA, and Flight Surgeon Training at the Naval Aerospace Medicine Institute in Pensacola, FL.
-After completing his service as a US Navy Flight Surgeon, he completed his emergency medicine residency in 2010 at the University of Rochester in Rochester, NY and completed an EMS Fellowship at the University of Cincinnati, before joining USACS in 2011.
+He completed an internship at the Naval Medical Center in Portsmouth, VA, and flight surgeon training at the Naval Aerospace Medicine Institute in Pensacola, FL.
+After completing his service as a US Navy flight surgeon, he completed his emergency medicine residency in 2010 at the University of Rochester in Rochester, NY and completed an EMS Fellowship at the University of Cincinnati.